iree-org/iree/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-If you are an IREE team member, consider removing the "help wanted" tag and redirecting the assignee to a more appropriate person.
+If you are an IREE team member, please consider doing further triage: remove the "help wanted" label, add other relevant labels, and redirect to a more appropriate assignee.

 **Describe the bug**
 A clear and concise description of what the bug is.